kevincol/windows-itpro-docs/devices/hololens/hololens-calibration.md

 ### Calibration when sharing a device or session

 Multiple users can share a HoloLens 2 device, without a need for each person to go through device setup.
-When a new user puts the device on their head for th first time, HoloLens 2 automatically prompts the user to calibrate visuals.
+When a new user puts the device on their head for the first time, HoloLens 2 automatically prompts the user to calibrate visuals.
 When a user that has previously calibrated visuals puts the device on their head, the display seamlessly adjusts for quality and a comfortable viewing experience.

 ### Manually starting the calibration process